Background pattern

 Uncommon(may affect up to 1 in 100 people):

-.low potassium levels in the blood
+? low potassium levels in the blood

-.tinnitus in the ears
+? ringing in the ears

-.sensation of heat in the skin
+? sensation of heat on the skin

-Unknown frequency(cannot be estimated from available data)
+Frequency not known(cannot be estimated from available data)

-?interstitial lung disease (inflammation of the lungs causing cough and difficulty breathing).
+? interstitial lung disease (inflammation of the lungs causing cough and difficulty breathing).

-Reporting of side effects:
+Reporting side effects:

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging and on the vial label after CAD.
+Do not use this medication after the expiration date stated on the packaging and on the label of the vials after CAD.
 The expiration date is the last day of the month indicated.

 This medication does not require special storage conditions.